No. 1 gold ETF sees biggest monthly outflow this year in October

 Selling from gold-backed ETFs is adding to that pressure, analysts said.

-“The market is clearly on the defensive and we have not seen enough emerging market demand come through yet to stabilize prices,” HSBC analyst Jim Steel said.
+“The market is clearly on the defensive and we have not seen enough emerging market demand come through yet to stabilise prices,” HSBC analyst Jim Steel said.